ATAK Plugin

 Example DMR template

-This template is for a 700MHz handheld radio with 2W of RF power, a CPU engine (engine: 2) with the ITM model, 3km radius and 5m resolution.
+This template is for a 700MHz handheld radio with 2W of RF power, a GPU engine (engine: 1) with the General Purpose model (#10), Deygout diffraction (#4), a 3km radius and 4m resolution and buildings data.

 {